-Command Prompt terminal is one of the most important and relevant utilities of Windows OS, even in Windows 11.
+Command Prompt terminal is one of the most important and relevant utilities of Windows OS.
 There are some advanced commands, scripting process that requires the Command Prompt terminal.
 But some users have recently noticed a rare event on their systems, where the terminal is appearing and disappearing multiple times.
 This can be either a very serious case of an auto-executable malware file or a minor case of a glitch.

-If the terminal is opening and disappearing just once and twice, it isn’t a matter of concern.
+If the command prompt is opening and disappearing just once and twice, it isn’t a matter of concern.
 It can be a part of a background script run by any native process.
 Just restart the system and check again.
-If the same phenomenon recurs, follow these solutions.
+But If the command prompt is popping up frequently then, follow these solutions.